 You pronounce it "mah-ngoo-lab-NAN" - or just Mango-Love-Banana, if you like: a name that comes from Manila, Philippines, where I was born, and where I learned to read, write, draw, dance, and dream.
-I first dreamed of becoming a Philippine Ballet Theatre ballerina when I was seven (and of becoming a painter and a novelist, but those dreams are ongoing).
-So I studied at the Philippine Ballet Theatre Conservatoire for several years, was personally mentored by the ballerina Katherine Sanchez-Trofeo (still the most truthful and soulful dancer I know), eventually became an apprentice with the company (under the guidance of Bolshoi-trained ballet master "Papa" Anatoly Panasyukov), and was dancing as a member of the corps de ballet by the time I was 15.
+I first dreamed of becoming a Philippine Ballet Theatre ballerina when I was seven (and of becoming a painter and a writer, but those dreams are ongoing), so I studied at the Philippine Ballet Theatre Conservatoire for several years, was personally mentored by the ballerina Katherine Sanchez-Trofeo (still the most truthful and soulful dancer I know), eventually became an apprentice with the company (under the guidance of Bolshoi-trained ballet master "Papa" Anatoly Panasyukov), and was dancing as a member of the corps de ballet by the time I was 15.
 I performed in all the full-length classical ballets, and in work by contemporary Filipino choreographers (the great Enrico Labayen and Ronilo Jaynario influencing me the most), and even in some work by Balanchine.
 I climbed my way slowly up the ranks, as one does in any traditional ballet company.
-And in 2010, the summer before I had turned 21, I was promoted to principal dancer and, all in the same breath, entrusted with performing the daunting, dual-leading role of Odette/Odile in 'Swan Lake', in which I was partnered by a beautiful Estonian prince (Linnar Looris) from the Houston Ballet.
-But as it goes with the attainment of dreams, after I reached what I had thought was the height of everything, I found myself hungering for more.
+And in 2010, the summer before I had turned 21, I was promoted to principal dancer and, all in the same breath, entrusted with performing the daunting, dual-leading role of Odette/Odile in 'Swan Lake', in which I was partnered by an Estonian prince from the Houston Ballet.
+But as it goes with the (perhaps premature) attainment of dreams, after I reached what I had thought was the height of everything, I found myself hungering for more.